The impact of COVID-19 prevention measures on surgical wound infection rates post-cardiac surgery

 Authors

 The COVID-19 pandemic had a huge impact on medical services.
 Several measures have been implemented to reduce the risk of viral transmission.
-In this paper, we assessed the impact of these measures on surgical wound infection rates in patients post-cardiac surgery.
+In this paper, we assessed the impact of these measures on surgical wound infection rates in post-cardiac surgery patients.
 Hypothesis testing was used to compare post-cardiac operation infection rates between the year prior to the COVID-19 pandemic being declared and the first 13 months of the pandemic.
 The infection rates in 969 patients with operations between 01/03/2019 and 29/02/2020 were compared to those of 925 patients with cardiac surgery between 01/03/2020 and 31/03/2021.
-Infection rates for various operative urgencies and infection types were analysed.
+Infection rates for various operative urgencies and infection types were analyzed.
 To compare infection rates, a two-tailed pooled z-test using the difference in infection proportions was performed.
-A 5% significance level was used and only categories with at least 10 patients in both the pre-covid and covid populations were tested.
+A 5% significance level was used, and only categories with at least 10 patients in both the pre-COVID and COVID populations were tested.
 For leg infections, only operations involving coronary artery bypass grafting were included.
-To ensure that any differences in outcomes were not due to differences in patient demographics resulting in unequal operative risks, Euroscore II values, a measure of cardiac operative risk, were compared between the pre-covid and post-covid cohorts.
+To ensure that any differences in outcomes were not due to differences in patient demographics resulting in unequal operative risks, Euroscore II values, a measure of cardiac operative risk, were compared between the pre-COVID and post-COVID cohorts.
 The Mann-Whitney U-test was used to determine whether the distributions of Euroscore II values were likely to be drawn from the same population.
 A significance level of 5% was used.
 A total of 1901 patients (932 during the COVID-19 pandemic) were included in this study.
-Significant reduction in post-operative infections for all patients undergoing cardiac surgery from 4.3% of patients before COVID to 1.5% during the pandemic.
+There was a significant reduction in post-operative infections for all patients undergoing cardiac surgery, from 4.3% of patients before COVID-19 to 1.5% during the pandemic.
 During the pandemic, fewer elective and more urgent operations were performed.
-This study suggests a significant role of iatrogenic causes in wound infections prior to the pandemic.
-The implementation of COVID-19 prevention measures in healthcare providers can reduce surgical infection rates.
-As COVID-19-related restrictions have been eased, we suggest maintaining them in healthcare providers to reduce the incidence of surgical wound infections.
+This study suggests a significant role for iatrogenic causes in wound infections before the pandemic.
+The implementation of COVID-19 prevention measures by healthcare providers can reduce surgical infection rates.
+As COVID-19-related restrictions have been eased, we suggest maintaining them for healthcare providers to reduce the incidence of surgical wound infections.

 Dimensions